National Breweriana Auction

 Please note that items may be paid for at the two breaks and at the end.
 No payments can be taken while the Auction is taking place.

-Admission to the Auction/Collectors' Fair is by catalogue £3.00 on the day or £4.29 in advance.
+Admission to the Auction/Collectors' Fair is by catalogue £3.00 on the day or in advance by post: £4.55 (first class), from Bill Austin.

 The commission payable to CAMRA for each item will be either 15% of the sale price or £3, whichever is the higher.